 This is one of those advertising terms offered by Google for businesses wanting to display ads on Google and its advertising network.
 The AdWords program enables businesses to set a budget for advertising and only pay when people click the ads.
 The ad service is largely focused on keywords.
 See PPC

 The intended target market for an advert, usually defined in terms of specific demographics (age, gender) and psychographics (interests, behaviours).

 This is the number of people that, on average, will be exposed to each Spot.
 Average Persons is calculated by multiplying Population by Rating then dividing by 100.

-This is a form of online advertising, and entails embedding an advertisement into a web page.
+This is a common form of online advertising, and entails embedding a static, video or interactive advertisement into a web page.